ekiefl/ekiefl.github.io/_posts/miscellaneous/2025-03-09-north-mongolia.md

 After the mountain pass, we descended into a valley, where a small village lies.
 It's a common place to stop for food for passersby traveling to and from the remote north.
 Day or night, the restaurant will open for a bus full of travelers.
 An old man sat in a security booth manning a rudimentary car gate that used a defunct chainsaw as a counterweight.
 A few words were spoken and the conversation ends with the za from both parties.
 He released the drawstring and the chainsaw pulled the gatekeeping log upwards, allowing our passage.

 We were in the middle of Autumn and the more north we drove, the more the grass and trees were showing a spectrum of Fall colors.
-"It will be even better when we return Anuka", said.
+"It will be even better when we return", Anuka said.

 We were slowed by a herd of about 40 horses who were blocking the road, their owners nowhere in sight.
 I can imagine no better life for captive animals that in Mongolia, where they live free and nearly wild.
 Seeing all the horses inspired us to stop for a quick kumis break.
 As we sipped, Anuka, as she often did, spoiled us with a little tidbit of information that Chinggis Khaan proclaimed that a proper Mongolian should drink more horse milk than water.